AlexHLinS/AlexHLinS/README.md

 - 👋 Hi, I’m @AlexHLinS
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently using python

 <!---
 AlexHLinS/AlexHLinS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.